 Different ways smoke alarms can connect

-Mains and battery powered smoke and heat alarms can interlink in a number of ways: they can be hardwired, wireless (e.g. connected via radio frequency) or part of a mixed system (also known as hybrid system).
+Mains and battery powered smoke and heat alarms can interlink in a number of ways: they can be hardwired, wireless (e.g. connected via Smart RF wireless technology) or part of a mixed system (also known as hybrid system).

-Standalone smoke alarms are limited in both the area they can monitor, and the distance their sound can travel.
+Standalone smoke, heat and CO alarms are limited in both the area they can monitor, and the distance their sound can travel.
 However, in an interlinking network of alarms, as soon as one alarm detects a problem, all the alarms sound.
 This warns occupants - no matter where they are in the home - to the problem and so enables a faster means of escape.
-Wi-Safe 2 alarms will also mimic the sound of the originating alarm - therefore if carbon monoxide is detected, or it is a fire alarm sounding, residents will know immediately.
+Smart RF alarms will also mimic the sound of the originating alarm - therefore if carbon monoxide is detected, or it is a fire alarm sounding, residents will know immediately.
 The sound heard throughout the home will be very different!

-Furthermore, Wi-Safe 2 interlinking fire alarms can also be tailored to the needs of vulnerable tenants by fitting assisted living solutions to enhance protection within a home.
+Furthermore, Smart RF interlinking fire alarms can also be tailored to the needs of vulnerable tenants by fitting assisted living solutions to enhance protection within a home.
 For instance, a wireless alarm control unit or a strobe and vibrating pad connected within the network can provide a life-saving warning to tenants with mild to severe hearing loss.

-In addition to ease of installation and enhanced fire safety, Wi-Safe 2 smoke alarms have a number of useful features.
+In addition to ease of installation and enhanced fire safety, Smart RF smoke alarms have a number of useful features.
 These include: